Slovenia Itinerary 7 days: Best of cities, lakes, & the Alps

 - Travel Documents: Slovenia is located in Europe, and is an EU member.
 For travelers with US or Canadian passports, you can travel visa-free for up to 90 days.
 If you require a visa to travel to the Schengen zone of countries, then you will require the same tourist visa to enter Slovenia.

 - Travel Insurance: Don’t forget to insure your trip against medical emergencies, cancellations, and delays.
-Check out free insurance quotes here from World Nomads.
+Check out free insurance quotes here from Safety Wing

-- Budget for Slovenia: Belgium is not overtly expensive nor affordable.
-Many of the hotels, restaurants and shops were priced near how much we normally pay here in North America.
+- Budget for Slovenia: Slovenia is not overtly expensive or affordable.
+Many of the hotels, restaurants, and shops were priced near how much we normally pay here in North America.
 You can easily survive with around $100 USD per person per day (for hotel, food, transport + tour)

 - When is the best time to visit Slovenia: Slovenia is best explored during off-seasons, in the months of May and June, and between August and September.
 December is a lovely time to go to Slovenia to check out Christmas Markets.